How to Present a Concise Gospel Message

 1. Dearly loved son.
 The essence of validation is to be loved for no other reason than we are a child of the Father.
 (1 John 3:1) Children are meant to experience unconditional love.
 We are invalidated when that love is withheld or conditioned upon our earning or keeping it in some fashion or another.
 Because of sin, apart from Christ, none of us is ever “good enough” to deserve God’s love.
 We know in the depths of our souls that we deserve to be excluded, but the gospel undoes the lethal effects of sin and opens the door for us to receive supreme validation from our Father.
 Every person needs to hear God speak these words into his or her heart, just as Jesus heard them.
 When you read these words in the Bible, ask the Holy Spirit to minister them to you personally.

 2. Brings me great joy.
-This part of validation affirms that we are appreciated not only for simply being a son or daughter, but also because we bring joy and pleasure to the Father’s heart.
+This part of validation affirms that we are delighted in not only for simply being a son or daughter, but also because we bring joy and pleasure to the Father’s heart.
 It is one thing to be loved in spite of our faults and sins, but quite another to actively create joy in the beholder.
 Another way to put this is that God not only loves us: he likes us!
 It is extremely invalidating to find out we are loved because we are in the family but not liked at all.
-God likes us not because we deserve it, but because of Jesus.
+God likes us not because we deserve it, but because Jesus earned God’s approval for us.
 His Spirit resides in every believer, joined to our own spirits.
 How can God not like us?
 Every child of God needs to hear that he or she is well-pleasing from Father God in order to experience validation.

 Here is another great verse to consider.